-\header{Summary} At this point we recapitulate the findings from the experiments presented in the previous paragraphs: For time series input, we identify \textit{1/5 EES4+S4}, i.e., an epoch encoder leveraging a S4 model operating on a sub-epoch level of 1/5 of an epoch combined with another S4 model as predictor, as best-performing architecture and refer to it as \textit{S4Sleep(ts)}.
-For spectrogram input, we identify \textit{EENS4+TF}, i.e., again an epoch encoder leveraging an S4-model internally but this time operating on the input directly combined with a transformer predictor model, as best-performing architecture and call it \textit{S4Sleep(spec)}.
+\header{Summary} At this point it is worthwhile to recapitulate the findings from the experiments presented in the previous paragraphs: For time series input, this study identifies \textit{1/5 EES4+S4}, i.e., an epoch encoder leveraging an S4 model operating on a sub-epoch level of 1/5 of an epoch combined with another S4 model as predictor, as the best-performing architecture and refers to it as \textit{S4Sleep(ts)}.
+For spectrogram input, this study identifies \textit{EENS4+S4}, i.e., again both epoch encoder and predictor leveraging an S4-model, as the best-performing architecture and refers to it as \textit{S4Sleep(spec)}.
 The two selected model architectures are summarized schematically in \Cref{fig:s4sleep}.